Meet the Omohundro Institute Fellows

 Ann M. Little continued research on women’s fashions on both sides of the Atlantic during the revolutionary period.

 Daniel Robinson spent parts of December 2016 and January 2017 in the archives in order to complete research for his Ph.D., “European Geopolitics and British Foreign Policy in the Politics and Culture of the Thirteen Colonies, c.
 1713–1776.”
 He is examining how the contact between King George III and his Hanoverian courtiers and other continental European figures influenced England’s foreign policy.

 Suzanne Schwarz spent part of Fall 2016 working on a monograph as well as a journal article and will research George III’s views on the development of Sierra Leone as Britain’s first significant Crown Colony in West Africa in the first decade of the nineteenth century, and in particular the emergence of the colony as a post-slavery society.

-In spring 2017, Peter Walker will complete research for his Ph.D., “The Church Militant: The American Émigré Clergy and the Making of the British Counterrevolution, 1763–92,” and will examine loyalist missionaries’ role in the American Revolution and their subsequent experience as refugees and émigrés.
+In spring 2017, Peter Walker completed research for his Ph.D., “The Church Militant: The American Émigré Clergy and the Making of the British Counterrevolution, 1763–92,” and will examine loyalist missionaries’ role in the American Revolution and their subsequent experience as refugees and émigrés.

 James Ambuske researched the British American imperial crisis.